travisseymour/EPICpyDocs/docs/index.md

 #### 1. C++ Language Expertise is Less Common

-There is no doubt that C++ is fast, and its choice for programming EPIC was obvious (in fact, it was a massive improvement on its previous implementation in Common Lisp).
+There is no doubt that C++ is fast, and its choice for programming EPIC was obvious (in fact, it was a massive improvement on its previous implementation in [Common Lisp](https://en.wikipedia.org/wiki/Common_Lisp)).
 However, the expertise required to program devices and encoders in C++ is not as common as it used to be.
-When EPIC was created in C++, C++ (or perhaps Java, a related skill) was the most common introductory programming language for Computer Science and Cognitive Science majors across the country.
+When EPICapp was created, C++ (or perhaps Java, a related skill) was the most common introductory programming language for Computer Science and Cognitive Science majors across the country.
 Now, this is quite rare, with Python being a significantly more common introductory language.
-This means that a researcher interested in EPIC modeling will need to acquire sufficient C++ skill sufficient to write device and encoder code.
+This means that a researcher interested in EPIC modeling will need to acquire sufficient C++ skill to write device and encoder code.
 This also means that finding graduate students and other assistants with the programming skill to write device and encoder code will be more difficult than it once was.

-Although compiled C++ is blazingly fast to run, it is not easy or quick to write.
+Although compiled C++ is blazingly fast to run, it is not easy or quick to read or write.
 Admittedly, simple devices and encoders won't pose too much trouble and may often require only moderate changes to existing example devices or encoders.
 However, more complex changes may require more serious programming skill.
-An EPIC modeling facility based on Python instead would lead to slower runtime execution, but much faster development time.
+An EPIC modeling facility based on Python instead would lead to slower runtime execution, but much faster development time, trading computational efficiency for programmer efficiency.

 #### 2. Development Environment Required

 C++ is a compiled language and devices or encoders loaded into EPICapp must be compiled.
-This means that anyone who wishes to engage in EPIC modeling must setup a full EPIC programming environment so that edited code can be properly compiled.
+This means that anyone who wishes to engage in EPIC modeling must set up a full EPIC programming environment so that edited code can be properly compiled.
 This is not an overly restrictive requirement.
 For example, setting up the development environment on MacOS isn't that difficult.
 However, the fact that devices and encoders must be compiled means that they are not particularly portable.
-Although there is <u><b>only</b></u> currently a MacOS version of EPICapp, even if there were versions for other operating systems, devices and encoders would have to be compiled anew for each new OS target.
-In fact, this would even be required if a user of MacOS 10.13 wanted to share a device with a user of MacOS 10.14.
-Similarly, a special version would need to be compiled if sharing a device between an Apple machine using an Intel chip and one using the new Apple M-series chip.
+Although there is <u><b>only</b></u> currently a MacOS version of EPICapp, if there were versions for other operating systems, devices and encoders would have to be compiled anew for each new OS target.
+In fact, this could even be a challenge across machines running MacOS if there were sufficiently significant changes to the OS.
+Soon, different versions will be needed to accommodate those using Apple computers with Intel-based chips and those using the new Apple M-series chips.

-If, on the other hand, devices and encoders were programmed with the Python language, the raw uncompiled code (just text files, really) could be loaded directly into the simulation and compiled automatically and seamlessly.
+If, on the other hand, devices and encoders were programmed with the Python language, the raw uncompiled code (just simple text files) could be loaded directly into the simulation without the need for explicit compilation.
 Thus, devices and encoders could be freely shared between EPIC modelers regardless of what type of machine they were using.

 #### 3. Statistical Abilities Limited

 EPIC does not natively contain much in the way of statistical routines.
 Frequently, after running a model, we compare the simulated output to observed human data.
 We may also want to compare it to output from other models, or pure mathematical functions.
 We often find ourselves doing complex data aggregation (e.g., changing 'tall' data arrangements to 'wide' ones) and statistical analyses (e.g., regression, analysis of variance, etc.).
 Furthermore, statistical analyses are often complemented by graphs and figures tha further clarify the correspondence between simulated EPIC data and observed human data.
 These analyses and figures are produced by importing data from the model run into a separate statistical analysis tool where custom routines are written.
 This has worked well, but sharing modeling work with others (students, colleagues, etc.) now means setting up both the EPIC development environment, and a corresponding statistical analysis framework.

 An alternative to requiring external statistical analysis tools would be to use the device to create sufficient statistical routines.
 Thus, the statistical analyses are no more difficult to share than the device itself.
 This works, but note that many statistical tests are highly non-trivial to write.
 E.g., writing your own code for a generalized mixed-model repeated-measures anova is extraordinarily difficulty and would require both advanced programming ability and significant statistical prowess.
-It is not clear how one would producing graphs and figures directly from the device code without significant edits to the EPICapp gui code itself (possible, but non-trivial).
+It is not clear how one would producing graphs and figures directly from the device code without significant edits to the EPICapp GUI code itself (possible, but non-trivial).

-If, devices were programmed in Python, modelers could easily take advantages of a wide set of easy to use free external modules and packages that embody statistical analyses ranging from the very simple to the very complex.
+If, devices were programmed in Python, modelers could easily take advantages of a rich set of easy to use free external modules and packages that allow statistical analyses ranging from the very simple to the very complex (e.g., scipy.stats and statsmodels.
 Furthermore, a similarly impressive set of powerful graphing facilities would be available.
-Most of these modules (most based on the popular Matplotlib library) would allow the display of graphs in custom windows without any facility within EPICapp itself, though admittedly, it would be easier if Python-based graphs could be well integrated into the existing window structure.
+Most of these modules (many based on the popular [Matplotlib](https://matplotlib.org/) library, e.g., [Seaborn](https://seaborn.pydata.org/)) would allow the display of graphs.

 #### 4. Lack of Cross-Platform Versions of EPICapp

 Although EPIC itself could be adapted by a skilled programmer to compile bespoke versions for other operating systems, a fully working and runnable EPIC-only code base has yet to be made public.

 However, EPICapp, the tool one uses to actually manage and run EPIC simulations is only available for MacOS.
-Not only is the EPICapp GUI written in mac-specific objective-c targeting apple graphical facilities, but the development project setup and configuration are not detailed.
+Not only is the EPICapp GUI written in mac-specific [Objective-C](https://en.wikipedia.org/wiki/Objective-C) targeting Apple's own windowing facilities, but the development project setup and configuration are not publicly specified.
 Thus, in order to convert the EPICapp development environment to another operating system, one would have to completely deconstruct the development environment requirements, and then re-write the entire GUI and simulation logic in a new (hopefully cross-platform) GUI framework.

 This conversion could, of course, be done, but it is not trivial.
 Because this has yet to be done, currently the only available version of EPICapp is for MacOS.